Results 1 to 4 of 4

 I know I'm not exactly a "normal" user, I'm in the iOS6 falls over on previous purchases bracket when it comes to amount of apps owned (ie - fuckton) but I've only ever paid to remove ads once and that was in AppShopper.
 Any inclusion of ads or game changing IAP (moving to free from something I've paid for), I just delete the apps and never touch them again *and* make a mental note never to trust the company/person who did that ever again.

 Aside from finding advertising offensive at the best of times, I've got a tiny device!
 Screen space is at a premium here no matter what rotation I'm using so I don't want any of that ingame space handed over to adverts.
-I have 3 or 4 games with copious IAP left on the device (Rocket Cat/Paul's stuff, Frutorious and the HalfBrick stuffs) and just don't download anything "free" when I've got more games already on that device that use more traditional "player friendly" methods, I'll never really have to worry my bones over them.There's no manifesto.
-There's no formal plan.
+I have 3 or 4 games with copious IAP left on the device (Rocket Cat/Paul's stuff, Frutorious and the HalfBrick stuffs) and just don't download anything "free" when I've got more games already on that device that use more traditional "player friendly" methods, I'll never really have to worry my bones over them.My actions are in no way born out of some sort of Darwinist offensive

 I have an android with a steadily growing games library.